 What Can Human Transcriptionists do that AI Tools Can’t?

 Many benefits come with outsourcing your transcription needs to humans, such as more personalized service, support, and much better accuracy.
+Moreover, they use the best transcription equipment and ensure high-quality output.
 Most transcription services will match you with the transcriptionist best suited for your project.
 You can speak with them and go over any details, including customizing your format to your exact needs.

 Generally, transcription styles and formats include the following:

 - Full verbatim: the text is transcribed exactly as it sounds with repetitions and speech errors.